-• This will be determined by your surgeon.
-If everything is going well and you meet the discharge guidelines you may be released the same day as surgery.
+Most patients will be at Wausau Surgery Center for 23 hours after arrival.
+If everything is going well and you meet the discharge guidelines you may be released sooner if your surgeon agrees.

-Will I Need A Second Opinion Prior to the Surgery?
+Will I Need a Second Opinion Prior to the Surgery?